Jinsung-L/install-macos-high-sierra/README.md

 # Install macOS High Sierra
-Solution for errors of macOS High Sierra Installation.
+Solution for errors in macOS High Sierra installation.
-This instruction is based on my personal expirience.
+These instructions are based on my personal experience.
 [Installation stuck at "Retrying http://swcdn.apple.com/.../InstallESDDmg.pkg after 1 failure(s)"](https://discussions.apple.com/thread/8087479)

 ## Backgrounds
 - Upgrade from previous macOS.
 In my case, macOS Sierra.
 - Upgrade using **macOS High Sierra Installer** downloaded from App Store.
 - Upgrade went wrong during its progress.
-Black screen apeared.
+Black screen appeared.
 It tells you should diagnose or restart.

 But after you restart it...